AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/force_coefficient.rst

 .. math::
    A_{rep} = [A_x, A_y, A_z]

-A common application of the net force coefficient requires sectioning the body in different regions.
+A common application of the net force coefficient requires sectioning the body in different **sub-bodies**.
-To do so, the same logic applied to the shape coefficient is used to **determine the respecting region** of each of the body's triangles.
+To do so, a similar logic applied to the shape coefficient is used to **determine the respecting sub-body** of each of the body's triangles.
-If its center lies inside the region intervals, then it belongs to it.
+If its center lies inside the sub-body volume, then it belongs to it.

-The result is a sectionated body in different **sub-bodies for each region**.
+The result is a sectionated body in different **sub-bodies for each interval**.
 When sectioning the body, the respecting representative area should be the same as the sub-body representative area.

-.. note:: Check out the `definitions <./definitions.rst>`_ section for more information about **region, surface and body** definitions.
+.. note:: Check out the `definitions <./definitions.rst>`_ section for more information about **surface, body and sub-body** definitions.

 Like the other coefficients, we can apply statistical analysis to the net force coefficient.